• Home

 Out with the gold log holder, in with something clean and original to the mid-century home.

-Now that I look back, the unobstructed stonework is a bit reminiscent of the fireplace shown in our virtual tear sheet.
+Now that I look back, the unobstructed stonework feels like the fireplace shown in our virtual tear sheet.
 Time to start thinking about adding a beautiful wooden mantle.

-Staging the fireplace with several white birch logs is all I have in me right now, but I do love the simplicity of the look.
-We had another large white birch branch go down this winter, so I’ll be able to add a few heavier pieces when we chop it up this spring.
+Staging the fireplace with several white birch logs is all I have in me right now, but I do love its simplicity.
+We had another large white birch branch go down this winter, so I’ll be able to add a few heavier pieces soon.

 Goodbye, gold fireplace covering.